LSS-Manager/LSSM-V.4/src/modules/generalExtensions/docs/en_GB.md

 This feature is still under development - Therefore there is no photo yet.
 :::

+## Monospaced Notes

+Displays the notes editor in a fixed-width font so that tables, columns, and aligned text remain easy to read.

 ## Save Map Jumps

 ::: warning Map Type "Mapkit"